ZachEngstrom/pihole/README.md

 ## To Do / Consideration

-- Set the email pass as an environment variable instead of in the config file - [Python Environment Variables](https://networkdirection.net/python/resources/env-variable/)
+- [ ] Set the email app password as an [environment variable](https://networkdirection.net/python/resources/env-variable/) instead of in the config file.
+- [ ] Email python files don't have a fall back for null/empty values.
+This should be addressed.

 ## Contributions and Feedback